example42/example42.github.io/_posts/2018-03-19-wholistic_devops.md

 Spectre, Meltdown, Heartbleed, zero-day exploits.
 Security is of high concern for every company with IT departments.
 Most security departments where usually seen as the "no-sayers".
 With every new request for security related review of platforms and code, usually IT security had some complaints.

-Nowadays IT Security gets envolved into the planning, implementation and deployment process far more early, allowing them to share knowledge on security topics and provide guidance on security implementations.
+Nowadays IT Security gets involved into the planning, implementation and deployment process far more early, allowing them to share knowledge on security topics and provide guidance on security implementations.

 Some people gave this new way of collaboration a new term: SecOps or DevSec or even DecSecOps.